emoose/idaxex/README.md

 # idaxex

-idaxex is a native loader plugin for IDA Pro, adding support for loading in Xbox360 XEX executables.
+idaxex is a native loader plugin for IDA Pro, adding support for loading in Xbox360 XEX & Xbox XBE executables.

 Originally started as an [IDAPython loader](https://github.com/emoose/reversing/blob/master/xbox360.py), work was continued as a native DLL to solve the shortcomings of it.

-This should hopefully have the same features as xorloser's great Xex Loader (for IDA 6 and older), along with additional support for some early non-XEX2 formats, such as XEX1 used on beta-kits.
+This should have the same features as xorloser's great Xex Loader (for IDA 6 and older), along with additional support for some early non-XEX2 formats, such as XEX1 used on beta-kits.

+XBE files are additionally supported, adding a few extra features over the loader included with IDA.

 ## Supported formats

-Includes support for the following XEX formats:
+Includes support for the following Xbox executables:
 - XEX2 (>= kernel 1861)
 - XEX1 (>= 1838)
 - XEX% (>= 1746)
 - XEX- (>= 1640)
 - XEX? (>= 1529)
 - XEX0 (>= 1332)
+- XBE (>= XboxOG ~3729)

 ## Features